You’re on Safari 13 or older, which isn’t supported by ReelCrafter—sorry! Please try a different browser.

 Biography

-Nainita Desai is an Emmy-winning composer whose genre-spanning scores have made her a leading voice in contemporary screen music.
-She has amassed a multitude of awards and nominations, including an Emmy for The Reason I Jump, RTS craft, IFMCA, SCL and World Soundtrack Award Discovery Of The Year wins and numerous nominations from the Ivor Novello, BIFA, Critics’ Choice and Cinema Eye Honors juries .
-In 2025 she captured ASCAP’s top video game prize for her score to Tales of Kenzera: Zau and her title theme for the Disney+/AMC fantasy series Nautilus (starring Shazad Latif) earned a nomination for Television Theme of the Year.
+Emmy-winning composer Nainita Desai is a leading voice in contemporary screen music, known for genre-spanning scores across film, television and AAA video games.
+She has amassed a multitude of awards and nominations, including an Emmy for The Reason I Jump, RTS craft, IFMCA, SCL and World Soundtrack Award Discovery Of The Year wins and numerous nominations from the Ivor Novello, BIFA, Critics’ Choice and Cinema Eye Honors awards .

 Born in London to Indian parents, Desai’s eclectic upbringing led her to study sitar, piano, guitar, tabla, violin, and voice.
 After earning a degree in mathematics, she trained in sound design at the National Film and Television School, going on to work as a sound designer on feature films including films for Bernardo Bertolucci and Werner Herzog, and as an assistant engineer for Peter Gabriel.